For use with Engineered Wood Floors Only

 Below Grade - Engineered floors can be installed.
 Solid wood and bamboo should not be installed below grade.

-The installer is the final inspector of this product.
+Notice: The installer is the final inspector of this product.
 Once a board is nailed or glued to the floor, it is deemed to be acceptable to the installer and homeowner.
 If the installer is not sure whether or not the floor’s milling or grading is acceptable, work should stop immediately, and a call should be made to the person that sold the floor.

 Glue Down Method